chord progressions in tonal music

 Modal and 'Blues-modal' Harmony

-and for more on popular music in general, see
+For more on popular music in general, see Appendix A: Pop and Rock Music

 Will you add a section on jazz harmony at some point?